 We also have a dimension table that only contains Products.

-If we look at the model, we can see that the Products, which appears in our dimension table, is linked to the fact table through a many-to-one relationship.
+If we look at the model, we can see that the Products, which appear in our dimension table, are linked to the fact table through a many-to-one relationship.

 Row Context Through CALCULATE In Power BI